alyssadata/liberty_continuum/SCOPE.md

 - Reduce inequality of access to essentials and opportunity
 - Replace bureaucracy with auditable service delivery

+## What decentralized means here

+Decentralized governance means power is distributed across modular systems and local jurisdictions, not concentrated in a single authority or vendor.

+Rights and courts remain the core.
+Public services become auditable infrastructure that can interoperate, be replaced, and be challenged through clear appeals without collapsing the whole system.

 ## Hard boundaries
 - AI does not have moral authority.
 - AI does not have coercive authority.